Are you ready to sell your MacBook Air or your MacBook Pro?

 It is important to decide between selling or trading in your MacBook because that will lead to another question you may be asking yourself: What is my MacBook worth?
-As we noted earlier in this post — trading-in your device (as opposed to selling it) does have some perks, mainly the convenience.
-But the convenience perk does come with a downside in that you generally get less money when trading, and for that reason alone we recommend selling your device.
+As we noted earlier in this post — trading in your device (as opposed to selling it) does have some perks, mainly convenience.
+But the convenience perk comes with a downside in that you generally get less money when trading, and for that reason alone we recommend selling your device.
 After all, doesn’t everyone want to get the most money in an effort to keep your new laptop cost down as low as possible?

 The value of your MacBook will vary depending on several factors including:

 - Which model you have?
-MacBook, MacBook Pro, or MacBook Air
+MacBook Retina, MacBook Pro, or MacBook Air

 - How old is your MacBook (what model year)?